 Scholarly Commons Citation

 Menkel-Meadow, Carrie, "The Historical Contingencies of Conflict Resolution" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1290.
+1290.